Edmonton LRT: Valley Line

+The first phase opened on November 4, 2023, with 11 stops between 102 Avenue in downtown and Mill Woods.
+The opening had originally been scheduled for December 2020 but was delayed to replace cracked concrete piers and 140 km of copper wires used for signalling.
+The consortium TransEd Partners were originally planned to operate the line for a 30-year period as part of the private–public partnership agreement signed with the city government.
+ETS announced in June 2026 that the Valley Line would be operated directly by them after a two-year transition process; TransEd Partners had not been selected to operate the western extension.
+The Valley Line replaced route 73, which was retired in February 2024.

 Lines

 The system has three lines.
 The Capital Line, runs from northeast Edmonton to south Edmonton via Downtown.
 A second line, the Metro Line, connecting Downtown with northwest Edmonton, began limited operations in September 2015.
 The third line, the Valley Line, runs from Southeast Edmonton to Downtown and opened in late 2023.
 There are further projects to extend the network towards the North, Northwest, West and South areas of the city.

 During the construction of the Capital Line, surface area was preserved (although costs increased) by tunnelling under the downtown core and the University of Alberta main campus.
 The underground portions of the LRT connect to the Edmonton Pedway system with links to many buildings.
 The LRT crosses the North Saskatchewan River between the Government Centre and University stations on the Dudley B. Menzies Bridge, a dedicated LRT and pedestrian bridge.

 Storage, maintenance and operations of the LRT are controlled from the D.L.
 MacDonald Yard.
 The Gerry Wright Operations and Maintenance Facility provides additional storage, maintenance, and operations for the Valley Line.

 The LRT operates approximately between 5:00 a.m. and 1:00 a.m. daily.
 During peak times, Capital Line trains run approximately every six minutes, and run every 15 minutes during off-peak hours.
 After 6 p.m. trains run every 15 minutes.
 Metro Line trains run on a twelve-minute frequency during peak times and run every fifteen minutes during off-peak times.
 On weekdays, Valley Line trains run on a ten-minute frequency from 5 a.m. to 9:30 p.m. and run every fifteen minutes after 9:30 p.m.
 On Saturdays, Valley Line trains run on a ten-minute frequency from 5 a.m. to 6:30 p.m. and run every fifteen minutes after 6:30 p.m.
 All trains run on a fifteen-minute frequency all day on Sundays.

 Before the opening of the Metro Line, the city held a naming contest, to determine the names of the five current and future LRT lines.
 On January 31, 2013, the city announced the names: Capital Line, Metro Line, Valley Line, Energy Line, and Festival Line.